I’ve posted about my wire bunny ear crowns.

 On the left side is a bowl of painted eggs.
 I found them a few years ago (before we got married), shopping with my Mum in Australia.
 The bowl came from my husband’s stock.
 Miss M likes to take the eggs out and line them up, and then tell me which ones she likes more and why, while putting them back in the bowl.
 Sometimes she just leaves them in a line, like soldiers.

-Wondering where the other water colour graphic art ended up?
-In the entry area that we share with my mother-in-law on I guess what we would call our ‘landing strip’.
+Wondering where the other graphic watercolour art ended up?
+In the entry area that we share with my mother-in-law on our ‘landing strip’.
+Yep, the entry needed a bit of Scandi-inspired Easter decor love, too.

-This is a shared area, so I can’t just dictate what does here.
+This is a shared area, so I can’t just dictate what goes here.
 I can’t encroach too much, or be too daring.
-Leaning art or signs is great in that respect.
+Leaning art or signs is great because they can add a pop of colour without being permanent.

-Both are sitting on some shelves, which we use for dirty shoes.
-Despite the Germanness of our household, we don’t have a strict shoes off policy, but dirty or wet shoes are corralled to this area.
+The art is leaning on some shelves, which we use for dirty shoes.
+Despite the Germanness of our household, we don’t have a strict shoes-off policy, but dirty or wet shoes are corralled to this area.

 Even the couch got in the act

 The simple addition to the couch is a pink cushion with a bunny on it.
-I found it a few years ago at Depot, but it is now out of stock.
+I found it a few years ago at Depot.
+It is now out of stock.
+Pre-owned = Easter decor on the cheap.

-It probably is enough.
-I will get some more fresh flowers for Easter itself.
-Somewhere in the cupboard there is also a table runner with black and white stripes and the word ‘Ostern’ (Easter in German) in bright colours.
+I intend to get some more fresh flowers for Easter itself.
+Somewhere in the cupboard, there is also a table runner with black and white stripes and the word ‘Ostern’ (Easter in German) in bright colours.
 It will come out for the few days of Easter.

 Hopefully, I will also dye some eggs with Miss M to give away to family and friends.
 I might even try to use some natural dyes, like cabbage, so she can learn about them.